Crashr-io/docs/docs/Trading Rewards.md

 ## Rewards System Dynamics

-Coming this Q3!
-Start trading and see your transactions displayed on the leaderboard upon release.
+**Coming this Q3!** Start trading and see your transactions displayed on the leaderboard upon release.
 Earn rewards for your activity and compete with others.

-## Ecosystem Benefits
+## Trading Rewards Benefits

 * **Mitigating Volatility:** By utilizing ADA and other tokens collected from our platform fees as reward currencies, we can prevent potential inflation of our protocol token, $CRASH. table investment environment.